ironicbadger/ansible-role-docker-compose-generator/README.md

 > ⚠️ **Warning:** v1 of this role used a completely different data structure.
 See [v1 vs v2 of this role](#v1-of-this-role-vs-v2)

+I wrote the following [blog post](https://blog.ktz.me/docker-compose-generator-v2-release/) on the v2 release for more info.

 ## Usage

 Import this role into your Ansible setup either as a [git submodule](https://blog.ktz.me/git-submodules-for-fun-and-profit-with-ansible/) or via Ansible Galaxy.